 Lifting threads: how long does the effect last?

-The effects of thread lifting procedure are not only immediate, but also long-lasting, making it an incredibly attractive solution in aesthetic medicine.
-Thanks to advanced technology using absorbable materials such as PDO and PLLA threads, it is possible to achieve results lasting from 1 year up to even 3 years.
-Key to these long-lasting results is the process of neocollagenesis, which supports skin regeneration.
-Learn about the factors influencing the durability of results from thread lifting procedures!
+The effects of thread lifting procedure are not only immediate but also long-lasting, making it an extremely attractive solution in aesthetic medicine.
+Thanks to advanced technology using absorbable materials such as PDO and PLLA threads, it is possible to achieve results that can last from 1 year up to even 3 years.
+Key to the long-lasting results is the process of neocollagenesis, which supports skin regeneration.
+Learn how various factors influence the durability of results from thread lifting procedures!

 How long does the effect of thread lifting last?

 The effects of the treatment with lifting threads usually last from 12 to 24 months.
 However, it is important to remember that their durability is individual and depends on many factors.
-Some individuals may enjoy the results for up to 3 years, and in rare cases up to 6 years.
-Even though the threads gradually dissolve and natural aging processes continue, the overall condition of the skin remains significantly improved for a long time.
-This is possible due to the intense stimulation of tissue regeneration triggered by the procedure.
+Some people may enjoy the results for up to 3 years, and in rare cases up to 6 years.
+Although the threads gradually dissolve and natural aging processes continue, the overall condition of the skin remains significantly improved for a long time.
+This is possible due to the intense stimulation of tissue regeneration induced by the procedure.

 How do lifting threads provide a long-lasting effect?

 Thread lifting procedure provides long-lasting results thanks to its dual mechanism of action.
-Immediately, they create a scaffold under the skin, giving a quick lifting effect.
+Immediately, the threads create a framework under the skin, giving a quick lifting effect.
 However, the key to the durability of the effect is bio-stimulation.
 Threads made of absorbable materials, such as PDO or PLLA, activate fibroblasts.
-This stimulates the skin to increase collagen and elastin production - a process known as neocollagenesis.
-The newly formed collagen fibers gradually wrap around the threads, which eventually completely degrade in the process of hydrolysis.
+This stimulates the skin to increase collagen and elastin production – a process known as neocollagenesis.
+The newly formed collagen fibers gradually wrap around the threads, which eventually completely degrade through the process of hydrolysis.
 The collagen formed in this way creates a lasting scaffold.
-In the long term, it regenerates the skin, significantly improving its density, firmness, tension, and elasticity.
+Long-term, it regenerates the skin, significantly improving its density, tightness, firmness, and elasticity.

-What influences the longevity of the effects after thread lifting treatment?
+What influences the longevity of the effects after a thread lifting procedure?

 • patient's age,